evennia/evennia/docs/source/Contribs/Components.md

     name = "health"
 ```

-Components may define DBFields or NDBFields at the class level
+Components may define DBFields or NDBFields at the class level.
+DBField will store its values in the host's DB with a prefixed key.
+NDBField will store its values in the host's NDB and will not persist.
+The key used will be component_name__field_name.
+They use AttributeProperty under the hood.

 Example:
 ```
 from evennia.contrib.components import Component, DBField